-Looking or an affordable place to ski with the family?
+Looking for an affordable place to ski with the family?
 KAG Contributor Lacey Keigley took her daughter to Appalachian Ski Mountain.
-While this review was written a few years ago, the post has been updated for the 2021-22 season.
+While this review was written a few years ago, the post has been updated for the 2022-23 season.

-When you think winter sports and outdoor activity one of your first thoughts might be skiing.
+When you think of winter sports and outdoor activity, one of your first thoughts might be skiing.

 If you’re a parent, your second thought might be: too expensive.
 Followed by inaccessible.
 Or, we’ll just have to wait until the kids are older to try this activity.

 Skiing with young children – or older kids who are first-time skiers – can be intimidating and cost-prohibitive.
 It can seem like too much work and too much money for a trip that maybe won’t be as fun as the photos suggest it can be.